NSHipster/articles/2019-02-25-javascriptcore.md

 ---

-The JavaScriptCore provides a convenient way to leverage the entire JavaScript ecosystem.
+The JavaScriptCore framework provides a convenient way to leverage the entire JavaScript ecosystem.

 Whether you use it to bootstrap new functionality,